Alaska WIndjammer Kites

 Above: Bill Glude heelside turn, Sandy Beach, Juneau, photo © Jack Kreinheder.

 The best spot to learn water kiting in Juneau is Sandy Beach, beacuse it has shallows and lots of open sandy space.
 It offers good kiting and easy launching and landing on all stages of the tide.
+Be sure to stay near shore and inside Mayflower Island if the wind is not steady or if you are practicing new skills.

 The major hazards are all the old mining junk on the beach, notably some sharp-edged, barnacle-encrusted rusting pipes and railroad tracks, and the signpost forest that threatens us when carrying kites or sails through between beach and parking lot.
 Be sure to let Parks and Rec know that we kiters and windsurfers support cleanup of these hazards, and will pitch in whenever we get the chance to help.